IUeDS/quickcheck/readme.md

 On the production server, please ensure that there is a new .env file with configuration information that is specific to the production environment.
 It is best practice to not sync the local .env file to the production server, because the configuration values will be different depending on the environment.

 Front-end and back-end dependencies should be installed, and database migrations/seeding on the production database should be initialized.
+Note that for running migrations or custom artisan commands, a separate entrypoint script has been created for one-off Docker tasks.
+Examples:

+Migration CMD ("--seed" is optional): `["/usr/local/bin/migrate_entrypoint.sh", "--seed"]` Artisan CMD: `["/usr/local/bin/artisan_entrypoint.sh", "config:cache"]`

 Hosting should be configured to point the application root URL to the "public" directory in the application.
 This is common practice for Laravel applications.
 If this step is not completed, and the "public" directory is visible in the URL, the app may not function properly.